FractLabs/fract-passgen/README.md

 # Fract-Passgen

-This is a password generator in Rust that I'm working on, this project is still in prototype
+This is a password generator in Rust that we made

 Feel free to contribute